acmutd/acmutd-api/scripts/coursebook/README.md

 PASSWORD=[Your password]
 ```

 > For CLASS_TERM, we need to use the format specified by Coursebook.
-It should be a 2-digit year number followed by either 'f' or 's', for "fall" or "spring" (eg. 23f, 24s, 24f, 25s).
+It should be a 2-digit year number followed by either 'f', 's', or 'u' for "fall", "spring", "summer" (eg. 23f, 24s, 24u, 24f).
+Note that the terms can listed be in any order.

 Then, run the code with: